Spooky-dev/pack-man/README.md

 prefix is "/"

 Note: Bot is still in development, if you want to suggest anythingy do `/suggest <suggestion>`.
-I am currently hosting the bot in Repl.it, so if the bot is offline, DM the owner on discord: Spooky#0683
+I am currently hosting the bot in Repl.it, so I'm sorry if the bot just suddenly becomes offline, you can DM the owner on discord: `Spooky#0683` to turn it on again 😅